https://invisible-island.net/ncurses/man/

 #include <curses.h>

-This option is used to avoid filename conflicts when ncurses is
+This option is used to avoid file name conflicts between ncurses

-is installed disabling overwrite, it puts its headers in a
+installed disabling overwrite, it puts its header files in a

 #include <ncurses/curses.h>

-It also omits a symbolic link which would allow you to use
+Installation also omits a symbolic link that would cause the

 --enable-widec